thavlik/t4vd/PROJECTS.md

 **Status:** conceptual phase

 Possible solutions include generative modeling where the force vectors predict the next frame.
+The underlying simulation uses skeletons with constant joint rigidity.
+Simulation results are used to back-solve for force vectors.

+Link this data with kata sequence analysis to estimate technique success rate based on body type.